xdTobs/_18_roborally/documentation/SubmissionTwo.md

 ### Concepts

 The game RoboRally includes many concepts, that are hard to group accurately.
-We will do out best to write out as many as possible, that cover the basic game:
+We will do our best to write out as many as possible, that cover the basic game:

 1. **Robots**: The game revolves around the concept of robots moving around a field, to reach their destination as fast as possible
 2. **Factory**: The game is played in a factory, which includes many sub concepts, such as **Obstacles, Conveyor Belts** and **Lasers**.